leahmpring/githubportfolio/Database/README.md

 <a name="ExecutiveSummary"></a>
 ## Executive Summary
-Back to Roots Bakery is a health-conscious, community-centered bakery focused on helping people feel their best while still enjoying “going for ice cream.”
+Back to Roots Bakery is a (fictitious) health-conscious, community-centered bakery focused on helping people feel their best while still enjoying “going for ice cream.”
 The bakery makes and sells a variety of treats and comfort foods for in-store ordering, pre-ordered pick-up, and delivery.
 Orders can be placed using a variety of methods, including in-store, by phone, and online.
 In 2018, Back to Roots Bakery opened their first location in Boulder, Colorado and recently opened a new location in Longmont, Colorado.
 With this expansion, the bakery has seen an increase in demand.
 This proposed database will give Back to Roots Bakery the competitive advantage, customer insights, process optimization, and data-driven decision-making capabilities to compete in an increasingly competitive industry and to maximize their potential.
 <br>

 <a name="ProblemOpportunity"></a>